alexk99/the_router/conf_options.md

 # Configuration of The router

-There are three groups of configuration options of The router.
+There are three groups of configuration options of The router:

 		- command line options
 		- configuration file options
 		- runtime options

 ## Command line options
 Command line options can be modified by editing the run script /usr/local/sbin/router_run.sh.